 19.1 The business of the company shall be managed by a board which may pay all expenses incurred in incorporating, promoting and operating the company and may exercise all such powers as are not required by the Act or these articles to be exercised by the company in general meetings.

-19.2 The number of directors shall be a minimum of 7 and a maximum of 13 and the first directors shall be :
+- The number of directors shall be a minimum of 3 and a maximum of 13 and the current directors are:

 19.3 All the directors shall have the power at any time and from time to time to appoint any other person as a director either to fill a casual vacancy or as an addition to the board.
 Every such appointment by the directors shall be subject to confirmation by the members at the next annual general meeting.